 Pizza on the Grill

-While the grill preheats, sprinkle your work surface generously with grits or polenta.
-We find that a cutting board, the back of a sheet pan, or a pizza peel works best.
+While the grill preheats, sprinkle your work surface—we find that a cutting board, a sheet pan, or a pizza peel works best—generously with grits or polenta.
 Place the dough in the middle of the surface and roll in the grits until the ball is evenly dusted.
-Drizzle the dough generously with oil (the oil helps generate the crispy crust).
+Drizzle the dough generously with oil (it’s the oil that helps generate the crispy crust).
 Then roll out the dough with a rolling pin, stretch it out with your hands, or press it out from the center against the work surface.
 Your ultimate goal is to get the dough 1⁄8 to 1⁄4 inch thick.
-Shape your dough according to your grill configuration.
+Stretch your dough into a rectangular or oblong shape.
 Don’t worry about making it perfect—organically shaped crusts are part of the charm of grilled pizza.

 Remove the finished pizza from the grill, garnish, and season as directed.
 Slice and serve immediately.